erincunningham7/project-portfolio-one/README.md

  * The slideshow feature allows me to convey a lot of information in a way that ensures the user does not feel overwhelmed, drip feeding the information with each slide instead of displaying the text in one large block.

  * I decided to use old-fashioned images, keeping in line with the theme of lineage.
-I was determined that the photos had to have a hint of pink to match my colour palette.
+I was determined that the photos had to have a hint of pink and grey to match my colour palette.

  * The slides gradually fade onto the screen, emphasising the gentle tone felt throughout the website.